Sulaiman-Nedal/LLM-based-Communication-Agent-for-Human-Robot-Interaction/README.md

 This project is designed for **robotic assistants** and **interactive AI systems** that require reliable human-robot communication.
 It can be used in applications such as customer service, assistance robots, and guided interactions.

 ## Requirements
 - Python 3
+- Ros 2
 - Nimbro API
 - GPT-based AI models (e.g., `gpt-4o-mini`)

-Team members:
+## Team members:
 Sulaeman Aloradi: s87salor@uni-bonn.de
 Abdelwahab Elshennaway:
+Supervised by: